dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 - how to write the review comments
 - enforcing coding standards
 - improving test coverage

 ---
+## Posting a code review

+1. Post a separate review for each meaningful change
+	- unrelated small improvements can get a in-place review
+2. Remove generated files from the review
+	- unless you have changed the code that generates them

+---
+## Posting a code review

+3. Explain how you have tested the changes
+4. Add any notes that will help the reviewer
+	- link to design document
+	- link to JIRA task

+---
+## Posting a code review

+> Do review your changes before asking others to review them

+---
 ## Writing review comments